Geo-Web-Project/specs/harberger.md

 ## Get Value

 Each parcel of land that has an owner has a owner-assessed value.
-The value is represented in Eth and is used as the basis for tax caluclations and land transfers.
+The value is represented in wei and is used as the basis for tax caluclations and land transfers.

 ```
-function value(uint256 geohash) external view returns (float value);
+function value(uint256 geohash) external view returns (uinit256 value);
 ```

 ## Purchase Land

 A land parcel may be purchased by any Ethereum account by paying the owner-assessed value to the current owner.
 Eth is transferred from the purchaser's wallet to the seller's wallet and the new owner sets a new owner-assessed value.
 Land parcels without a current owner may be purchased with no initial payment.

 ```
 function purchase(uint256 geohash, address owner, float value);
 ```

+Add ability for a new land owner to stake 10% of new owner-assessed value at time of purchase to be drawn down in tax payments.
+The previous owner's stake should be returned at time of transfer.

 ## Collect Tax